 (iii) The changes resulting from a modification to the MTDs have been correctly applied by the CDCA; and

-(iv) Any components of the Metering System not directly affected, but which interface with any physical changes being made, or could indirectly be disturbed by the physical changes, are fully tested to provide a high level of assurance that all aspects of the Metering System are functioning correctly.
+(iv) Any components of the CVA Metering System not directly affected, but which interface with any physical changes being made, or could indirectly be disturbed by the physical changes, are fully tested to provide a high level of assurance that all aspects of the CVA Metering System are functioning correctly.

 The risk assessment should be developed from the pretext that full commissioning and Proving Tests are always necessary.
 Individual elements of these tests should then be considered on the basis of the level of assurance they provide in the end-to-end testing process.
-Where each testing element is assessed as not providing any additional assurance or the required level of assurance is provided by other functional tests, the MOA must state why these tests are not necessary in the risk assessment.
+Where each testing element is assessed as not providing any additional assurance or the required level of assurance is provided by other functional tests, the CVA MOA must state why these tests are not necessary in the risk assessment.

-In all situations the MOA shall take a risk adverse stance and shall carry out any tests where there is doubt about the need to do so.
-The MOA should always support the CDCA in proving that the central systems are processing metered data correctly.
+In all situations the CVA MOA shall take a risk adverse stance and shall carry out any tests where there is doubt about the need to do so.
+The CVA MOA should always support the CDCA in proving that the central systems are processing metered data correctly.

-1.5 Key Milestones
+[101-B]1.5 Key Milestones